jamesr1775/esports-epics/Testing.md

 ### Bugs and Issues Resolved
 - The logout button sometimes caused the site to crash because the session variables I created did not exist and I was trying to remove them from the session.
 I solved this by making sure the session variables such as is_journalist is set properly and removed.
+- Checkboxes in forms only submit their data when they are checked, so unchecking a user from journalist status does not get sent.
+Learnt it from here [stackoverflow](https://stackoverflow.com/questions/54972705/sending-checkbox-value-to-flask) which gave me a workaround to just loop through users and any not checked remove their privilege.
+This is not the most efficient way and may need updates in the future.
 - When I fixed the searching to not refresh the page, the dynamic elements could not trigger the modal as they were newly generated.
 I found to change the jquery for the modal trigger from [stackoverflow](https://stackoverflow.com/questions/12690142/jquery-on-not-registering-in-dynamically-generated-modal-popup)
 - Fixed the issue when dismissing the video modal, the video / audio would continue to play in the background.
 Found information here [stackoverflow](https://stackoverflow.com/questions/37037223/bootstrap-how-to-stop-video-from-playing-after-the-modal-has-been-closed?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa) to stop the video from playing but I also needed to get rid of the autoplay in the `src` of the iframe.
 Also found out about the onCloseEnd from [stackoverflow](https://stackoverflow.com/questions/52877745/materializecss-modal-events-not-firing) that allowed me to replace the `src` when dismissing / closing the modal.
 - The pagination navigation buttons were not triggering on click events.
 Found a fix for this from [stackoverflow](https://stackoverflow.com/questions/17936242/dynamically-created-buttons-not-firing-onclick-event)